The textile industry plays a huge role in Troup County’s history. These mills paved the way for today’s economic growth

 Exciting changes came when a development company began construction to renovate the building for a mixed-use facility with shops and lofts!

 The Elm City Plant was founded in 1905 to produce cotton duck fabric.
 When it opened, there were two shifts for workers, each beginning and ending at 6:00 with an hour off for dinner.
 In 1928, average base pay was 22 cents per hour and it increased to 94 cents by 1949.

 Elm City is one of the prettiest remaining mills.
 The mill showcases the attractive architectural features of textile mills during the early 1900s.
 All mills had towers and the Elm City Mill has the most beautiful tower still standing.

-The Elm City Mill is located in the Hillside community, a former mill neighborhood that has recently been brought back to life with new business and renovations of old mills and buildings.
+The Elm City Mill is located in the Hillside community, a former mill neighborhood that was recently brought back to life with new business and old mill and building renovations.
 Visit the Elm City Mill at 1000 Elm Street in LaGrange.